alinapopa/HealthClinic.biz/README.md

 Visual Studio needs to have the Cross-Platform tools installed: within the Visual Studio installer, select a Custom install and check the box _Cross-Platform Mobile Development_ > _C#/.NET (Xamarin)_.

 Open solution 04_Demos_NativeXamarinApps in Visual Studio.
+Log into Xamarin account if prompted.
+Make sure your Mac is available on the network and [paired](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/#Connecting_to_the_Mac) with Visual Studio.
+If the pairing menu does not automatically appear, in Visual Studio go to _Tools_ > _Options_ > _Xamarin_ > _iOS Settings_ > _Find Xamarin Mac Agent_, and connect with your Mac.

 Set MyHealth.Client.iOS as startup project.
-Make sure your Mac is available on the network and paired with Visual Studio.
+Set Configuration to iPhoneSimulator, build and run.
+The application will start in the Simulator on the Mac.
+To get data, the ServerUrl string  in file [src\MyHealth.Client.Core\AppSettings.cs] (https://github.com/Microsoft/HealthClinic.biz/blob/master/src/MyHealth.Client.Core/AppSettings.cs) needs to be set to the address where the web app was deployed.

+**Android Xamarin app**

+Open solution 04_Demos_NativeXamarinApps in Visual Studio.
+Set MyHealth.Client.Droid as startup project.
+Set "VS Emulator" in the run configuration.
+To get data, the ServerUrl string  in file [src\MyHealth.Client.Core\AppSettings.cs] (https://github.com/Microsoft/HealthClinic.biz/blob/master/src/MyHealth.Client.Core/AppSettings.cs) needs to be set to the address where the web app was deployed.

+**Cordova apps**
+Open solution 05_Demos_Cordova in Visual Studio.
+If the "Dependencies" folder in Solution Explorer shows "Not installed", right click on it > Restore Packages.
+Set run target to Ripple.
+Build solution.